rentry/rentry.github.io/_posts/2017-05-27-the-trouble-with-reality.md

 In our old reality, all people are created equal and America is a melting pot of diversity; those were our strengths, not our weaknesses.

 In Trump’s America, people are verbally abused or even killed on account of race, religion, or defending basic decency and rejecting blind hatred.
-This was all happening during the campaign, and for those who voted for Trump, you own part of this new reality.
+This was all happening during the campaign.
 It wasn’t hiding.
 [He wasn’t hiding](https://www.vox.com/2016/7/25/12270880/donald-trump-racism-history).

 We have work to do to rebuild our reality.
 As Gladstone writes: